How to Find the Best Garden Centre Near You (UK Guide)

 • Upright and sturdy, rather than wilted or yellowing

-If the plants look well cared for at the garden centre, they’re far more likely to thrive once you take them home.
-Therefore, choosing a quality garden centre can make a real difference to how well your plants establish in the garden.
+If the plants look well cared for at the garden centre, they’re far more likely to establish well once you take them home.

 Knowledgeable Staff

-Another clear sign of a good garden centre near you is helpful, knowledgeable staff.
-One of the real advantages of visiting a proper local garden centre or plant nursery, rather than a supermarket or DIY store, is that you can ask questions and get practical gardening advice.
+Another clear sign of a good garden centre is helpful, knowledgeable staff.
+One of the real advantages of visiting a proper local garden centre or plant nursery, rather than a supermarket or DIY store, is that you can ask questions and get practical advice.

 Good staff can help you: